 |Effective tax rate||20.4%||22.1%|

 The Group's average income tax rate is based on the weighted average tax rate resulting from the profit or loss before tax as well as the tax rate of each individual company.

-With the companies Firstbahn AG, Bergbahn Lauterbrunnen-Mürren AG, Grindelwald Grund Infrastruktur AG, Jungfrau Gastronomie AG as well as Mürrenbahn AG there are tax-deductible losses carried forward totalling kCHF 2,657 (previous year kCHF 4,583).
-The resulting non-capitalised deferred tax claim is kCHF 583 (previous year kCHF 1,013).
+With the companies Firstbahn AG, Bergbahn Lauterbrunnen-Mürren AG, Grindelwald Grund Infrastruktur AG as well as Mürrenbahn AG there are tax-deductible losses carried forward totalling kCHF 4,583 (previous year kCHF 5,633).
+The resulting non-capitalised deferred tax claim is kCHF 1,013 (previous year kCHF 1,233).

 Since 2005, the employees of the Jungfrau Railway Group as well as the administrative boards of Jungfraubahn Holding AG have been given the option of voluntarily purchasing a limited number of registered shares of Jungfraubahn Holding AG at a preferential price.
-In the reporting year, this price was CHF 33.00 per registered share (previous year CHF 32.00).
-The difference between the preferential price and the exchange rate, determined according to circular no. 37 of the Federal Tax Administration, was recognised in the income statement under personnel expenses.
-In this way 20,975 registered treasury shares were sold in the reporting year (previous year 20,970).
+In the reporting year, this price was CHF 32.00 per registered share (previous year CHF 25.00).
+The difference between the preferential price and the average acquisition price was recognised in the income statement under personnel expenses.
+In this way 20,970 registered treasury shares were sold in the reporting year (previous year 20,990).

 The share ownership of the Board members and management is shown in the annexe to the financial statements of Jungfraubahn Holding AG.

 The non-distributable, statutory or legal reserves amounted to kCHF 24,392 at 31 December 2016 (previous year kCHF 24,524).